FAQ

 In a regular wasp trap or non-selective trap, insects drown.
 We discourage the use of this type of trap in all circumstances because it kills many innocent insects that are valuable for biodiversity.

 A selective trap also aims to catch insects but has openings and exits of different sizes.
-This allows insects larger than the Asian hornet to normally not enter the trap, and smaller insects can normally always exit the trap.
+This allows insects larger than the Asian hornet to normally not enter the trap.
+Smaller insects can normally always exit the trap.

 A selective trap is: